Local Intrinsic Dimensionality of Ground Motion Data for Early Detection of Catastrophic Slope Failure: Experiments

-\item \textbf{Lead-time} ($\Delta t$) measures the difference between the detection time of model and the actual time of failure, quantifying how early the method detects the failure regions:

-A longer lead-time represents earlier detection of failure, enabling timely invention and reactions. \end{itemize}
+\item \textit{Lead-time} ($\Delta t$) measures the difference between the model detection time and the actual failure time, quantifying efficiency of the method: $\Delta t = t_{failure} - t_{detection}.$ Longer lead-time represents earlier detection of failure, enabling timely invention and reactions. \end{itemize}

-We compare the proposed $st$-LID with existing failure detection methods including K-means, EDQs, and $s$-LID (extended version with velocity).
-We also include one cluster method: Density-based spatial clustering of applications with noise (DBSCAN), and one outlier detection algorithm: Local Outlier Factor (LOF).
-Due to the differences in output types across these methods, we unify the detection threshold a fair comparison.
-Specifically, in K-means, DBSCAN, and LOF, all monitored points from high-risk class are regarded as failure detections.
-For EDQs, the monitored points whose time series are selected as quantile level $p\geq 0.5$ by the algorithm are regarded as failure detections.
-For $s$-LID, the results are linearly converted to scores between $[0,1]$, and the failure detections are monitored points with $s\text{-LID} \geq 0.5$.
+We compare the proposed $st$-LID with existing failure detection methods in industry including K-means and $s$-LID.
+We also include a cluster method: Density-based spatial clustering of applications with noise (DBSCAN), and a deep learning based SOTA anomaly detection model Graph Convolution Network Autoencoder (GCNAE).
+Due to the differences in output types across these methods, we unify the detection threshold for fair comparison.
+Specifically, in K-means and DBSCAN, all monitored points from high-risk class are regarded as failure detections.
+For GCNAE, we follow their original paper to get the anomaly score from the reconstruction error.
+The hyperparameters in all models are fixed across different dataset, detailed setup for these models is provided in the Appendix.
+The raw outputs of both GCNAE and $s$-LID are linearly converted to the range $[0,1]$, and the failure detections are those with a final score $\geq 0.5$.
 The precision score $Prec.$ are computed using the detection results at the actual time of failures (collapses).

-Noted here, EDQs only produces limited number of points rather than a region, therefore, it is not feasible for precision calculation.
-Regarding the lead-time $\Delta t$ computation, to avoid the impact of noisy results in baselines, we use the top $10$ results from each method.
-To be specific, these are the monitored points with: (1) $10$ shortest distance to outlying cluster's centroid in K-means and DBSCAN, (2) $10$ highest LOF scores, (3) first $10$ quantile levels in EDQs algorithm, and (4) $10$ highest $s$-LID with scores larger than $0.5$.
-The proposed $st$-LID is designed to pinpoint the failure regions, thus, we use all its detection results without pruning.
+Regarding the lead-time $\Delta t$ computation, to avoid the impact of noisy results in baselines, we use the top $5$ results from each method, because it is the minimum detection numbers across all methods on all datasets.
+To be specific, these are the monitored points with: $5$ shortest distance to outlying cluster's centroid in K-means and DBSCAN and top $5$ scores for other methods.
 We record the first time when the selected points consistently fall within the actual failure regions (until the time of failure), and use it to compute $\Delta t$.
 We assign $\Delta t = 0$ for those methods cannot pinpoint the actual failure ahead of time.